Creative Uses for Craft Magnets to Inspire Your Project List

 These types of bookmarks lend themselves perfectly to magnetic tape or flexible magnetic squares or strips Simply apply the craft magnet to the inside of the bookmark and let the magnet grip the book pages.
 If you are looking for a kid-friendly craft, with a little preparation, this one is perfect.

 Check out this quick tutorial for more.

 DIYers and Etsy enthusiasts may have noticed a fun trend toward interchangeable pendants and charms.
-These can be made of nearly anything (bottle caps, resin, buttons, small stones) – as long as they are backed with a small magnet that secures it to the necklace or bracelet.
-We recommend using small, neodymium magnets to insure the pendant stays securely attached to the base.
+These can be made of nearly anything (bottle caps, resin, buttons, small stones) – as long as they are backed with a small magnet that secures them to the necklace or bracelet.
+We recommend using small, neodymium magnets to ensure the pendant stays securely attached to the base.

 Display photos, store small frequently used items or showcase your favorite craft magnet project with beautiful and functional magnetic frames.
 These frames are easily made with a few simple items found in craft and hardware stores.
 Simply insert a piece of metal into a pre-made frame, replace the back and hang.
 If desired, the metal can be covered with craft paper or fabric to achieve a look suitable to your décor.

 Once your frame is ready you’ll need some magnets to make it functional.
 Small, but powerful, neodymium magnets are a great choice for holding pictures and notes – and they look sleek and clean.
 Neodymium discs with adhesive are a great choice for making your own posting magnets.